 That's not a planning problem.
 It's a foresight problem.

-For nearly two decades, Turian Labs has helped organizations see what's coming, make sense of it, and act on it.
-Mega trends are our flagship lens.
+For nearly two decades, Turian Labs has helped organisations see what's coming, make sense of it, and act on it.
+Megatrends are our flagship lens.
 Scenarios are our stress test.
 Strategy is the outcome.

 Strategy fails in one of three ways.
 It contradicts what has always been true about your customers.
 It misreads what is possible today inside your organisation.
 Or it misses where the world is actually heading.